onefrankguy/frankmitchell.org/posts/get-your-ham-radio-license.md

 Unfortunately, Art's not coming in too well, and you're getting a lot of choppy audio on the line.
 That DC current still has radio frequency pulses from the AM carrier on it, and because that earphone of yours has about 20,000 ohms of inductance, a lot of the signal isn't making it through.
+Fortunately, we can fix that with a bypass capacitor.
+Put a 0.001 microfarad capacitor in parallel with your earphone and it'll clean up your audio signal.

+Now that you've got a solid audio signal, you're probably hearing some hiss on the line.
+The hissing is caused by high frequencies your earphone can't reproduce.
+We can cut it out with a low-pass filter.
+Put a 47 kilo-ohm resistor in parallel with your bypass capacitor and the hiss should vanish.

 []: http://www.amazon.com/All-About-Radio-Harry-Helms/dp/1878707043 "Harry Helms (Amazon): All About Ham Radio"